kgisl/pythonFDP/notes/cs3003-unit4.md

 **object** A thing to which a variable can refer.

-**pure function** A function which has no side effects.
-Pure functions only make changes to the calling program through their return values.

 **sequence** Any of the data types that consist of an ordered collection of elements, with each element identified by an index.

-**side effect** A change in the state of a program made by calling a function that is not a result of reading the return value from the function.
-Side effects can only be produced by modifiers.

 **tuple** A sequential collection of items, similar to a list.
 Any python object can be an element of a tuple.
 However, unlike a list, tuples are immutable.